Please click here for the latest information regarding Benedictine University's response to the Coronavirus (COVID-19) outbreak.

 In our dynamic health care environment, it is essential for health practitioners to develop skills for fostering improved health outcomes.
-The M.S. in Nutrition and Wellness program at Benedictine University provides a powerful foundation in nutrition and health risk assessment, motivation, intervention and evaluation.
-This degree serves as a portal to careers in health promotion and risk reduction, therapeutic intervention and community education.
-In addition to professional preparation, the program also provides an excellent background for those who plan to pursue a doctorate.
-The research component is applied.
-For example, a team of students examine the outcomes of a health education assessment or intervention or conduct empirical research.
+The Master of Science in Nutrition and Wellness program at Benedictine University provides a powerful foundation in nutrition science and wellness knowledge and applications.
+This degree serves as a portal to careers in health promotion and risk reduction, and community education.
+Learning at Benedictine University combines instructional expertise with individual initiative, creativity, and applications so that the adult learner will find the educational experience a stepping stone to professional success.

 Upon successful completion of the Master of Science in Nutrition and Wellness foundation courses, the student will:

-Designed for those who want to help others and make a positive difference in their communities, this program develops one's skills to educate and counsel people on preventative and therapeutic concerns.
-The research component is applied, fostering development of skills in evaluating the outcomes of a health education assessment or intervention (possibly within one's own work setting) or conducting community-based research.
+Designed for those who want to help others and make a positive difference in their communities, this program develops one's skills to educate people on preventative and health promotion concerns.
+This program provides a strong evidence-based life science foundation coupled with a choice of a concentration.

 To start the financial aid process, please complete the Free Application for Federal Student Aid (FAFSA).
 You can access the Free Application for Federal Student Aid (FAFSA) online at www.fafsa.ed.gov.